 Eurowings Flight Cancellation Compensation

-The European Union has laws to help you in case of flight cancellation.
-Here’s what you need to know:
+The European Union has regulations to help you in case of flight cancellation.
+Here’s what you should know:

-If your flight is cancelled less than two weeks before your planned travel date, you might get compensation up to €600.
-However, there’s a condition – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.
+In the event of a flight cancellation less than two weeks before your scheduled departure, you may be entitled to compensation of up to €600.
+But keep in mind – the airline can avoid paying if they offer you an alternative flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |